 Château de Chambord

-Another former hunting lodge with a huge estate, this is one of the most beautiful of the Renaissance chateaux in France.
+Another former hunting lodge with a huge estate, is one of the most beautiful of the Renaissance chateaux in France.
 Built with white limestone and with a stunningly detailed roof, Chambord is possibly the most intricate castle in France and one of the best castles in the world for visitors.

 The interiors are as stunning as the exterior – take the tour around to find out more, or just walk through the castle yourself to take in the details in your own time.